 If you are concerned about the discretionary nature of the MDO it is possible to cover that period with your new provider.

 It is important to really understand the main difference between claims occurrence and claims made coverage when switching providers.

-When a patient makes a claim, it is increasingly likely that they may also pursue a company (or owners), as well as an individual dentist.
+Dental Indemnity is vital; When a patient makes a claim (in some cases negligence claims), it is increasingly likely that they may also pursue a company (or owners), as well as an individual dentist.
 The company is a legal entity and could face legal action itself.
 You will also find that NHS contracts may require such cover to be in place.
 You therefore need to ensure that your business has indemnity cover itself.
 This is also known as vicarious liability, entity cover, corporate indemnity, corporate medical malpractice or contingent liability.